Codeception/codeception.github.com/docs/03-AcceptanceTests.md

 ### Configuration

-To execute a test in a browser we need to change the suite configuration to use **WebDriver** instead of `PhpBrowser`.
+To execute a test in a browser you need to change the suite configuration to use **WebDriver** module.

 Modify your `acceptance.suite.yml` file: